 What if you didn’t have to go anywhere and actively search at all?
 What if the information you need could find you instead?
 That’s what we mean by the best search is no search.
 Let’s dig in to what that looks like.

-Let me start by saying that “no search” does not mean that search is going to disappear.
+No search is the concept of having needed information pushed to you without you having to know exactly what you're looking for.
+No search does not mean that search is going to disappear.
 Search isn’t going anywhere.
 We will always need search to surface things, unless someday we develop technology that can read our minds (a scary thought).
 When we say “the best search is no search,” that’s not to advocate for eliminating search altogether.
 It's only to say that sometimes there is an alternative to search, and that involves discovering information without having to physically do the searching.

 If we return to the basics of search, you can see where it may fall short: You have to know what you’re looking for, you have to know how to phrase your search by providing additional context, and you have to physically type in your query.
 Executing a search means that you need to know that something exists, and that necessarily excludes things that you don’t know exist.
 Imagine you’re a sales rep and you get a request from a prospect for an example of how a current customer solved Problem X. To surface an example, you go to your sales enablement tool and search “case study Problem X” and choose from the results.